Dmitry321/unetlab-tricks/README.md

 ## If firefox can't open links `capture://test` and/or `vnc://test`
 1. Locate and edit your mimeTypes.rdf file.
-2. Add new stranzas in this file.
+2. Add new stanza in this file.
 For example for vnc:
 `<RDF:Description RDF:about="urn:scheme:vnc"
                    NC:value="vnc">
     <NC:handlerProp RDF:resource="urn:scheme:handler:vnc"/>